Don’t go wide, go deep

 Don’t be afraid to bargain

 In Southeast Asia, bargaining is a part of shopping.
-Apart from supert market where every item has price tag, you can bargain at anywhere for anything, especially when you deal with street vendors.
+Apart from supermarkets/convenience stores where every item has a price tag, you can bargain at anywhere for anything, especially when you deal with street vendors.
 This is a fun game which both seller and buyer negotiate for their target price.
 With a smile on your face, you can certainly achieve more.
 Halve the price of whatever they say, it gives you plenty of room for the price to creep up.
 If you do not agree on the price, politely say thank you and walk away.
 When the vendor agrees on your given price, you have to buy.
 Changing your mind is regarded as impolite.

 Buy travel insurance